-1. Earth [help] a.
-General description of the site: [help] (ci rcle one): Flat, rolling, hilly, steep slopes, mountainous, other b.
-What is the steepest slope on the site (approximate percent slope)? [help] C. What general types of soils are found on the site (for example, clay, sand, gravel, peat, muck)?
-If you know the classification of agricultural soils, specify them and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils. [help] d.
+a.
+General description of the site:

+Circle or highlight one: Flat, rolling, hilly, steep slopes, mountainous, other: Lake front

+- b.
+What is the steepest slope on the site (approximate percent slope)? - c.
+What general types of soils are found on the site (for example, clay, sand, gravel, peat, muck)?
+If you know the classification of agricultural soils, specify them, and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils. - d.
 Are there surface indications or history of unstable soils in the immediate vicinity?
-If so, describe. [help] e.
+If so, describe. - e.
 Describe the purpose, type, total area, and approximate quantities and total affected area of any filling, excavation, and grading proposed.
-Indicate source of fill. [help] f.
-Could erosion occur as a result of clearing, construction, or use?
-If so, generally describe. [help] About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)? [help] h.
-Proposed measures to reduce or control erosion, or other impacts to the earth, if any: [help]
+Indicate source of fill.
+None - f.
+Could erosion occur because of clearing, construction, or use?
+If so, generally describe. - g.
+About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)?
+None h.
+Proposed measures to reduce or control erosion, or other impacts to the earth, if any. ${\mbox{N/A}}$